d0sboots/perfect-tower/README.md

 This is a fork of the original editor.
 However, I've added several features that the maintainer didn't want, or were too large of a change to include upstream:

+* Use of Web Workers to compile code, which greatly improves loading time and editor responsiveness.
 * Support for lua() and len() macro functions. lua(), in particular, allows you to do arbitrarily-complex preprocessing inside your code, eliminating the need for out-of-band data processing scripts.